Tenclea/Easy-GTN/README.md

 # EZ Guess The Number

-A quick tool I made that tries to guess a number without ever sending a number that was already sent.
+A quick Discord selfbot I made that tries to guess a number without ever sending a number that was already sent.

 ## Requirements